CSGAMERSServices/ltng-support-demo-refresh/README.md

 From the Child Record, we can access and update information from the parent - while making sure the information is updated on the Parent Tab (even if it is open)

-## Option 1 - Update the Lightnign Record Form
+## Option 1 - Update the Lightning Record Form

 ![Update from Child Window](docs/images/updateFromChild.gif)